 - Burning or itching

-If you live in the Austin area and suffer from pterygium, Heart of Texas Eye Institute has the specialized training and experience to remove pterygium while reducing the risk of recurrence and giving the best chance for a great cosmetic result.
+If you live in the Austin area and suffer from pterygium, Heart of Texas Eye Care has the specialized training and experience to remove pterygium while reducing the risk of recurrence and giving the best chance for a great cosmetic result.